-

 Two compact villages and a high-altitude ski area are not natural holiday destinations for non-skiers – who’d probably be happier in a proper town, or in a resort which is close enough to Innsbruck or Salzburg for day-tripping.
 That said, the number of alternative activities has increased recently.

-The newest attraction is the Top Mountain Crosspoint, just outside Hochgurgl.
-It’s a motorcycle museum aimed primarily at bikers riding the pass over to Italy in the summer, but is open in the winter too.
+One attraction is the Top Mountain Crosspoint, just outside Hochgurgl.
+It’s Europe’s highest motorcycle museum and is aimed primarily at bikers riding the pass over to Italy in the summer, but is open in the winter too.
 Meanwhile, half-way down the valley at Langenfeld you’ll find the extraordinary Aqua Dome Spa Centre, complete with giant, steaming bowls of thermal water.
 Within the resort, you can try cross-country skiing, tobogganing, snow-shoeing and skating – and there’s an indoor riding stable the Edelweiss & Gurgl hotel.
-Regular trips to the Top Mountain Star restaurant and bar, to soak up its top-of-the-world views, are essential.
+Regular trips to the Top Mountain Star café and bar, to soak up its top-of-the-world views, are essential.

 Aqua Dome.
 Photo: © TVB Oetztal.